WHAT DID THE ANCIENT RABBIS KNOW?

 The Aramaic word ‘sandal‘ in the Talmud refers to a flat ocean fish that literally looked like a sandal, perhaps a flounder (which is so flat it has both eyes on the side of its body facing up).

-Of all the prayers, this is the one that might be explained by accumulated observation over generations.
+Of all the prayers, this is the one that more likely is explained by accumulated observation over generations.
 But nonetheless, the Talmud shows uncanny, perhaps divinely inspired, knowledge of fetal morphology which Western science doesn’t know until a millenium and a half later.

 5. Three-six months: “Please don’t let the fetus become nonviable” (don’t have a miscarriage)